CliMA/Oceananigans.jl/README.md

 ```

 Check out [`rising_thermal_bubble.jl`](https://github.com/climate-machine/Oceananigans.jl/blob/master/examples/rising_thermal_bubble.jl) to see how you can plot a 2D movie with the output.

+**Note**: You need to have Plots.jl and ffmpeg installed for the movie to be automatically created by Plots.jl.

 ### GPU example
 If you have access to an Nvidia CUDA-enabled graphics processing unit (GPU) you can run ocean models on it!
 To make sure that the CUDA toolkit is properly installed and that Julia can see your GPU, run the `nvidia-smi` comand at the terminal and it should print out some information about your GPU.